Written by: Richard Fong

-Now, if you are not gifted at writing, you can always leverage the SEO copywriting expertise of an ecommerce SEO company, so you can beat your competitors and other big brands in the industry.
+If you are not gifted at writing, you can always leverage the SEO copywriting expertise of an eCommerce SEO company so you can beat your competitors and other big brands in the industry.

 We’ve discussed the importance of page speed and mobile-responsiveness.
 Your customers will browse your online shop from various devices—using a desktop, laptop, tablet, or mobile phone.

 Did you know that 53.81% of your target customers are browsing your online shop using mobile phones?
 This is in comparison to 43.27% of them who use desktop computers, and 2.92% who use tablet devices.

 While it’s important to make sure that your website is responsive to any device format, checking your site speed regularly is equally important.

 Ensure that your eCommerce SEO services team performs a website speed check for each device using a reliable online speed test.
 One such service is Google’s PageSpeed Insights.